- Are you interested Science? Technology? Engineering? Mathematics? (STEM)

-Send the application and your unofficial transcript via email to Dr. Ye with the subject: Pre-Trainee Application.
+Send the application and your unofficial transcript via email to Dr. Ye and Synethia Ennis with the subject: Pre-Trainee Application.
 If you are accepted into the program, you will be notified during summer semester.
-The fall pre-trainee cohort is full.
-No more applications are being accepted at this time.
-Spring 2018 due date is December 31st, 2018
+Fall 2018 due date is July 31st, 2018

 Student Research Position